FarhadBanazadeh/sequence-computations/README.md

 3. The general $(4n \pm 4^r)/3$ family for $r \ge 0$.
 4. The independent ternary $(4k+1(2))/3$ dynamical map.
 5. The scaled family of the compressed `((4k+1)/2)/3` map for powers of `4` (`4^r`), with conjugacy verification`r`.
-6. 6.
-Complete 3-adic and algebraic analysis of the ternary `(4k−1(2))/3` map, together with exhaustive computational verification through `10^9` and identification of the three observed positive attractors.
+6. Complete 3-adic and algebraic analysis of the ternary `(4k−1(2))/3` map, together with exhaustive computational verification through `10^9` and identification of the three observed positive attractors.
----
+7. 4^r-Scaled Family — Exact Algebraic Conjugacy

 ## Mathematical Formulation of the Map

 The domain of admissible starting values is: